-Grant County Housing Authority is a public housing agency in Petersburg, West Virginia that participates in the Section 8 Housing Choice Voucher program.
+Grant County Housing Authority is a Public Housing Agency in Petersburg, West Virginia that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Grant County Housing Authority serves Grant County.

-As of 12/11/2018, it is not known if Grant County Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 08/19/2019, it is not known if Grant County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.